A Note to Our Members About Open Objectivism

 There’s a natural tendency for movements and organizations to try to short-circuit the process by appealing to the authority of leaders or demanding total agreement.
 But that’s not right.
 We know it’s not right because it contradicts the Objectivist philosophy.
 But the Objectivist movement has sometimes succumbed to the tendency, with harmful results.
 If your experience is anything like mine, you have probably met people who might sympathize with our ideas but still keep their distance under the impression that Objectivism is some kind of sect.

 That’s one reason we feel it is still important to highlight our basic principle.
 The more important reason is the positive benefit we gain by respecting the rationality and independence of those we deal with.
 That policy starts with you, our members: we have always tried to earn your support by offering value rather than by guilt or intimidation.
-The policy applies to our events: those who have attended the Summer Seminar and other conferences have often said how empowering they found the spirit of open discussion and debate.
+The policy applies to our events: those who have attended our other conferences have often said how empowering they found the spirit of open discussion and debate.

 2) The recognition that Objectivism is open to expansion, refinement, and revision